health-shield/wellsign.github.io/_services/01-test.md

 - Dashboard for integrated reporting and analytics
 - Meticulous record-keeping that meets and exceeds regulation compliance

 Lab capacity can be scaled to meet the size of your workforce.
+Contact us today for bulk pricing.

 > As testing availability opens up in this next phase of the pandemic, the EEOC has confirmed that employers may require COVID-19 testing as a condition of allowing employees to return to